 Richard Woodhead of Eurotreker

-My aim is to visit each capital city in Europe, something I’ve always wanted to do since a young child.
+My aim is to visit each capital city in Europe, something I’ve always wanted to do as a young child.
 I’m about halfway through it now and I use public transport in every city I visit.
 I decided to keep all my tickets as they’re from a particular place and they’re all different in their own ways

 Irina Wong of The Feedwalks